 Helping someone think differently about choosing a career and finding success is, of course, so particular to the circumstances of that individual.
-That said, there are two emotional issues I find come up a lot in this work with my therapy patients.
+That said, there are two emotional issues we find come up a lot in this work with our therapy patients.

 1. Am I sufficiently valuing myself in the marketplace?